monero-project/monero-site/resources/moneropedia/denominations.md

 layout: moneropedia
 entry: "Denominations"
 terms: ["denominations", "subunits", "tacoshi", "piconero", "nanonero", "micronero", "millinero", "centinero", "decinero","decanero","hectonero","kilonero","meganero","giganero"]
 summary: "A denomination is a proper description of a currency amount.
 It is oftentimes a sub-unit of the currency.
-For example, traditionally a cent is 1/100th of a a particular unit of currency.)"
+For example, traditionally a cent is 1/100th of a particular unit of currency.)"
 ---

 ### The Basics

-A denomination is a proper description of a currency amount, oftentimes a sub-unit of the currency (for example, traditionally a cent is 1/100th of a a unit of currency).
+A denomination is a proper description of a currency amount, oftentimes a sub-unit of the currency (for example, traditionally a cent is 1/100th of a unit of currency).
 Monero denomination names add SI prefixes after dropping the initial "mo" for ease of use.
 The smallest unit of Monero is 1 piconero (0.000000000001 XMR).

 ### Denominations of Monero